 |Consider the case where a starting material, SM,

-can react to give two different products, P1 and P2 via
+can react in a similar manner to give two different products, P1 and P2 via

-different pathways (represented by green and blue lines).
+different (competing) pathways represented by green and blue curves.

 Reaction 1 via pathway 1 (green) generates product 1 (P1) via transition state 1 (TS1).

 Reaction 2 via pathway 2

 1. At low temperature, the average energy of the molecules is low and more molecules have enough sufficient energy cross activation energy EA1 than EA2.
-Therefore the reaction preferentially proceeds along the green path to P1 and stops since they lack sufficient energy to reverse to SM, i.e. it is irreversible, so the product ratio of the reaction is dictated by the rates of formation of P1 and P2, k1: k2.
+Therefore the reaction preferentially proceeds along the green path to P1.
+The reaction is not reversible since the molecules lack sufficient energy to reverse to SM, i.e. it is irreversible, so the product ratio of the reaction is dictated by the rates of formation of P1 and P2, k1: k2.

 2. At some slightly higher temperature, reaction 1 will become reversible when sufficient molecules have enough energy to cross the reverse reaction barrier for reaction 1, while reaction 2 remains irreversible.
 So although P1 may form initially, over time it will revert to SM and react to give the more stable P2.